Halifax has a fascinating history with the British and French fighting bloody battles over it, and the Acadians stuck in the middle.

 There are several local art and crafts stores inside, along with a barbershop, coffee shop and some cute shops selling knick-knacks.
 It's also one of the surprisingly few places in Halifax where I found postcards.

-Despite being the economic center of the four eastern provinces of Canada, the restaurant scene in Halifax is not fancy.
+Despite being the economic center of the four eastern provinces of Canada, the restaurant and nightlife scene in Halifax, Canada is not fancy.

 Instead, you will find many fantastic local pubs where you can taste the catch of the day, talk to the locals and listen to Celtic music.
 If you haven't noticed the Scottish roots by now, the music is where it becomes obvious.